BrianLabelle/pewletthackard/README.md

 **Summaried below.
 Additional details available reviewing this document.** https://github.com/BrianLabelle/pewletthackard/blob/master/2019-PH-SQL-Employee-Database.docx

-**Original screenshots include salary as a Posmoney datatype which lead to problems in pandas, so an alter to the table afterwards with a change to a decimal datatype**
+**Original screenshots include salary column as a Postgres money datatype which lead to problems in pandas, so an alter to the table afterwards with a change to a decimal datatype**

 # 1. Data Modeling